 Make it an experiment!

 If you wanted to set this up as an experiment or investigation, one way to set it up is to leave the wet sand in different places ( sun, shade, indoors etc.) and observe how the sand in each area changes over a period of time.

 Evaporation is an important part of the water cycle

 Condensation – this is when a gas turns back into a liquid.
 The water vapour in the air gets cold and turns back into a liquid to form clouds.

-Precipitation – this is when so much water condenses that the clouds get heavy and water falls back to earth as rain ( or snow ).
+Precipitation is when so much water condenses that the clouds get heavy, and water falls back to earth as rain ( or snow ).

 Collection – this is when rain collects in rivers and oceans, and the cycle starts again.

-Try pouring a cold drink into a glass on a hot day, notice what happens on the side of the glass.
+Try pouring a cold drink into a glass on a hot day, and watch what happens on the side of the glass.
 What do you think this is an example of?

 More water cycle experiments for kids

 Make a Mini Water Cycle with a bowl, cup, water and clingfilm.